Kendall County Republicans

 Website: www.kendallgop.com

-Precinct Committeemen.
-Kendall County has 79 precincts.
+Precinct Committeemen 2010.
+Kendall County had 79 precincts.
 In 2010, 55 precincts had a candidate for Republican Precinct Committeeman.
 No Republican ran in 24 precincts.

 2008 Presidential Race.
 In the 2008 Presidential election, the county supported Democrat Barack Obama 53-46% over Republican John McCain.